Tackling technical debt through strategic communication

 However, transferring tacit knowledge poses challenges particularly in larger teams.
 Senior developers often are the default go-to people for questions about a certain topics and they becoming inundated with questions from junior team members.
 Junior engineers, in turn, face delays in their work due to the unavailability of crucial insights they can’t obtain until the senior developer has time for them.

-Relying on developers to share their tacit knowledge is a recipe for loosing institutional knowledge, especially given the high turnover rates in the tech industry—approximately 13% annually, with developers often changing jobs every 1 to 2 years.
+Relying on developers to share their tacit knowledge is a recipe for loosing institutional knowledge, especially given the high turnover rates (and recent layoffs) in the tech industry.

 Tribal knowledge is similar to tacit knowledge, however it’s the collective wisdom accumulated within a team that often goes undocumented.
 It includes personal stories, learning experiences, and insights gained through mentorship and on-the-job training.
 This knowledge is passed from one engineer to another and is assumed factual despite often lacking concrete data or analysis to verify its accuracy.